 Our Training Programs are designed to support psychoanalytic work in a community setting

 Supervision is the heart of training at WILA.
 Trainees meet weekly with each assigned supervisor throughout the training year.
 The nature of the supervision depends ultimately on the Trainee/Supervisor dyad, but supervision at WILA is largely guided by psychoanalytic principles.
 This means that supervision focuses on understanding the inner world of the patient, the therapist, and the dynamics occurring between them.
 All WILA faculty members have completed postgraduate training in psychoanalytic psychotherapy, most are also graduates of psychoanalytic institutes.
 All trainees are assigned a primary individual supervisor who is a member of WILA’s Core Faculty.
 Full-time trainees are assigned two additional individual supervisors while half-time trainees are assigned one additional individual supervisor drawn from our Teaching and Supervisory Faculty.

 Didactic Seminars and Case Conferences

-Advanced postgraduate training for psychologists, social workers, MFTs, physicians, and psychiatric nurses wishing to specialize in the conduct of psychoanalytically informed psychotherapy
+Advanced postgraduate training for psychologists, social workers, MFTs, LPCCs, and psychiatric nurses wishing to specialize in the conduct of psychoanalytically informed psychotherapy